 If you’re planning to live and work in Turkey and have security concerns, this comprehensive guide on crime rates and safety measures in Turkey will help.

-Final Word On Being A Digital Nomad In Turkey
+Final Word On Turkey For Expats

 Okay, I know the lack of a digital nomad visa and difficulties with residency permits weren’t the news you probably wanted.
 But look on the bright side.
 You can still visit Turkey on a tourist visa and really immerse yourself in everything this wonderful country has to offer.